Kumukh: Seasonal work

 At the end of the 19th century Laks went to work in different cities of Russia.
 In 1868 Alexander Komarov wrote that from Gazi-Kumukh District "almost all adult men travel to work to different places".
 At the Paris exhibition in 1889 there was presented a copper washstand with a lantern of Lak master Ali Buta Shaban.
 In Kutaisi province there were over 50 registered Lak jewelers, 120 in Tiflis province, and 90 in Tiflis along.
 Gunsmiths to Vladikavkaz came mainly from Dagestan and in particular from Gazi-Kumukh and Kubachi.

 Among Lak gunsmiths families of Guzunov, Abdullah Akiyev and Mulla Omarov were well known.
 Osman Omarov was a master of cold arms, the native of Gazi-Kumukh, who led a workshop in Vladikavkaz that employed 15–20 people.
 Osman's blades were highly priced and enjoyed the greatest popularity.
 Frequent customers were the Cossacks.
 Guzun Guzunov was master of cold arms and silversmiths, the native of Gazi-Kumukh, who led the workshop with his brother Durpal.
 In 1889 the workshop of Guzun had expanded and employed 20–30 people from Gazi-Kumukh and Kubachi.
 Guzunov produced sabers, swords, daggers or kinjals (after the end of the Caucasian War the tsarist administration banned residents of the Caucasus and master gunsmiths to produce modern firearm).
-The Lak scholar and madrassa teacher Ali Kayaev was born in Gazi-Kumukh.
+The Lak scholar and madrassa teacher Ali al-Ghumuqi was born in Gazi-Kumukh.
 The city's historic craftsmen, including Munchaev, Abdurahman Shakhshaev, Haji-Muhammed, are well known.